 Depression can have a huge effect on your relationships.
-When you were depressed, you may have pushed away the people you love.
+When you were depressed, you may have avoided or pushed away the people you love.
 Now that you're feeling better, you may not know how to get things back to normal.

 Here are some things to consider when you are recovering from depression.

-- Stay connected.
+Stay connected.
 During your depression, you may have isolated yourself.
 Sometimes when people are depressed they just stay at home alone and stop picking up the phone.
 But now that you're feeling better, it's important to reconnect to your friends and family.
 Don't let your relationships fade away -- the support of your loved ones is crucial to staying well.
 If you're nervous, start slowly.
 Just call a friend and ask to meet for a quick visit, maybe for a cup of coffee.
 Or get together for a walk.
 You may find that talking about what you've been through will help you feel better while you are recovering.

-- Ask for help.
+Ask for help.
 Readjusting to your life can be tricky.
 So ask your loved ones for help.
 While you may worry about being a burden, the fact is that your friends and family may actually want to help -- but they may just not know what to do.
 Help doesn't just mean only emotional support.
 You might need a hand with practical chores like shopping or watching the kids.

-- Reassure your children.
+Reassure your children.
 If you have children, they may have been frightened and confused when you were depressed.
 Now is the time to explain what happened.
 Discuss it in terms that they can understand.
 Explain that you were sick but that you're getting help and feeling better.

-- Set boundaries.
+Set boundaries.
 After you've been depressed, the people around you are likely to be worried that you'll become depressed again.
 Their concern is understandable.
 But it's important to set limits -- so they aren't monitoring your every move.
 For instance, if your family becomes alarmed every single time you get angry or upset, you're going to get frustrated.
 Explain that while you appreciate their concern, you need them to give you some space.
 In return, they might want assurance that you will reach out if you really do need their help.